Microscopic, mesoscopic, and macroscopic descriptions of the Euler alignment system with adaptive communication strength: Mean Field Limit

-In other words, $\mu$ solves the first equation weakly and the strength, $\st$, solves the second equation strongly. \end{definition} As in the Cucker-Smale case, the empirical measure \eqref{defn:sm_empirical_measures} is a solution to \eqref{SM_kinetic_weak} if and only if $(x_i(t), v_i(t), \st(t,x))$ solve the discrete system \eqref{SM_microscopic}.
+In other words, $\mu$ solves the first equation weakly and the strength, $\st$, solves the second equation strongly. \end{definition} As in the Cucker-Smale case, the empirical measure

+is a solution to \eqref{SM_kinetic_weak} if and only if $(x_i(t), v_i(t), \st(t,x))$ solve the discrete system \eqref{SM_microscopic}.
 The well-posedness of \eqref{SM_kinetic_weak} for empirical measure-valued solutions is therefore equivalent to the well-posedness of the discrete-continuous system \eqref{SM_microscopic} established in Section \ref{sec:well-posedness_of_sm_microscopic}.
-To show existence of general weak solutions to \eqref{SM_kinetic_weak}, we will show that the weak solution arises a weak limit of the empirical measures \eqref{defn:sm_empirical_measures}.
-The goal is to establish the Wasserstein-1 stability estimate \eqref{stability_Wasserstein}.
+To show existence of general weak solutions to \eqref{SM_kinetic_weak}, we will show that the weak solution arises as a weak limit of \eqref{defn:sm_empirical_measures}.